 commercial wonderful time of the year.

 Do you feel like you’re walking on the edge of a knife, trying to maintain a thankful spirit in your home during the season of the “gimmees”?

-You can cultivate an attitude of gratitude in your children, and Thanksgiving week is a great time to start.
-When the kids begin squabbling, acting selfish, or expressing entitlement, help them do a 180 and refocus, using one of these activities as a springboard.
+You can cultivate an attitude of gratitude in your children, and the days or weeks preceding Thanksgiving are a great time to start.
+When the kids begin squabbling, acting selfish, or expressing entitlement, encourage thankfulness!
+Help them do a 180 and refocus, using one of these activities as a springboard.